About Us

 Our Artists

-We partner with more than 100 Artists (plus counting).
-Each of the artists are given the opportunity to be a vendor at the markets organized.
+PIM partners with more than 200 Artists.
+Each of the artists are given the opportunity to vend at the Indigenous marketplace events year round.

 Sign Up